antononcube/RakuForPrediction-book/Articles/Connecting-Mathematica-and-Raku.md

 ![](https://github.com/antononcube/RakuForPrediction-book/raw/main/Articles/Diagrams/Connecting-Mathematica-and-Raku/0j1ehb4atls73.png)

-Both Mathematica and Raku know the full names of the chemical elements, but Raku has multi-language support:
+Both Mathematica and Raku know the full names of the chemical elements, but Raku has multi-language support.
+Here we use Raku to retrieve the names of Chlorine in different languages using the abbreviation "Cl":

 ```perl6
 <Bulgarian English German Japanese Persian Russian Spanish>.map({ $_ => chemical-element(‘Cl’, $_ ) })